sobystanly/amqp/order-management/README.md

 This integration streamlines the handling of payment events and enables real-time updates on payment statuses.

 It uses the custom AMQP library in this repo to publish payment events to designated queues.

-# Illustration If It was deployed to a cluster